tanmatt/QuoteOfTheDay/README.md

 ### Quote of the day
-All the forces in the world are not so powerful as an idea whose time has come. - Victor Hugo
+The older I grow the more I distrust the familiar doctrine that age brings wisdom. - H. L. Mencken

 ### About the project
 Just a fun project to grab a random quote of the day everyday.